coqui-ai/TTS/README.md

 - [TWEB](http://https://www.kaggle.com/bryanpark/the-world-english-bible-speech-dataset)\

 ## Training and Fine-tuning LJ-Speech
-[Click Here](https://gist.github.com/erogol/97516ad65b44dbddb8cd694953187c5b) for hands on **Notebook example**, training LJSpeech.
+[Click Here](https://gist.github.com/erogol/97516ad65b44dbddb8cd694953187c5b) for hands-on **Notebook example**, training LJSpeech.

 Split ```metadata.csv``` into train and validation subsets respectively ```metadata_train.csv``` and ```metadata_val.csv```.
 Note that having a validation split does not work well as oppose to other ML problems since at the validation time model generates spectrogram slices without "Teacher-Forcing" and that leads misalignment between the ground-truth and the prediction.
 Therefore, validation loss does not really show the model performance.
-Rather, you might use the all data for training and check the model performance by relying on human inspection.
+Rather, you might use all data for training and check the model performance by relying on human inspection.

 ```
 shuf metadata.csv > metadata_shuf.csv